What is the FINRA Foundation Military Spouse Fellowship for the Accredited Financial CounselorProgram?

 Am I required to complete my experience hours at a military installation?

 While this program is intended to give back to the military community, we understand that not all applicants live near a military installation.
 In that situation, we encourage participants to take advantage of virtual opportunities that can serve the military community.
 Additionally, don’t forget your National Guard or Reserve community, civic organizations, and non-profit organizations; they may have opportunities that are closer to where you live.
 AFCPE® will provide you with a letter of introduction explaining the program and your training to any company or organization you hope to work with to complete your experience requirements.

 Once I become an AFC®, how do I maintain the certification?

 You will be required to pay an annual certification fee (currently $65) and obtain 30 hours of Continuing Education every two years.
 For additional post-certification requirements, visit the Guide to Maintaining Your Certification.

-If I receive the FINRA Foundation Military Spouse Fellowship for the AFC®, will I have a contact at NMFA to help me through the process?
+If I receive the FINRA Foundation Military Spouse Fellowship for the AFC®, will I have a contact to help me through the process?

-No. Once you receive notification from AFCPE® that you have received the fellowship, you will be provided with information from AFCPE that outlines the steps you will need to take to become an AFC®.
+Once you receive notification from AFCPE® that you have received the fellowship, you will be provided with information from AFCPE that outlines the steps you will need to take to become an AFC®.
 AFCPE will provide you with the name and contact information of the individual you will be able to contact should you have questions or concerns and will make every attempt to match you with a mentor should you chose to participate in the optional mentorship program.